 Durango 200 miles; Grand Junction 165 miles; Denver 286 miles; Santa Fe 412 miles; Albuquerque 412 miles; Phoenix 654 miles; Oklahoma City 955 miles; Tulsa 1,060 miles; Dallas 1,064 miles; Austin 1,254 miles; San Antonio 1,334 miles; Houston 1,440 miles (all distances are approximate and depend upon starting point, destination point on the river and route taken.)

-The Gunnison River usually flows clean, clear and cold with a beautiful blue color, but it is not drinkable without purification.
-Gunnison Gorge is rated Class II to III at flows of 700 to 3,500 cfs, and Class III to IV above 3,500 cfs.
+The Gunnison River usually flows clean, clear and cold with a beautiful blue color, though very "white" in many places, but it is not drinkable without purification.
+Black Canyon is rated Class IV to V at flows of 700 to 3,000 cfs, and at least two difficult portages will be required to survive this run.
 Drysuits or wetsuits with a base layer, Neoprene gloves and Neoprene hard-soled river boots are recommended to prevent hypothermia if you go swimming.

-Put-in at Chukar Trail off Peach Valley Road on river left at 0.0 miles; Take out at Gunnison Forks Campground just over a mile south of SH 92, on river right at about 13.4 miles (at the confluence with the North Fork of the Gunnison River.)
+Put-in by passing through the East Portal entrance station on SH 347 on the south side of the canyon at 0.0 miles; Trail at SOB Gully down to Beach Camp from the north chasm wall on river right below Black Canyon at about 6.5 miles; Chukar trail off Peach Valley Road on river left at about 14.3 miles; Gunnison Forks Campground just over a mile south of SH 92, on river right at about 27.7 miles (at the confluence with the North Fork of the Gunnison River.)

 East Portal at 0.0 miles; Beach Camp at about 6.5 miles; Any of 5 riverside campsites on river left between Beach Camp and the chukar trail; Gunnison Forks campground at 27.7 miles.